chri3i/Ruvaak-Readme/README.md

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.
-	- Google Drive links sometimes fail.
-Download the linked files and place it in the same place as the other downloaded files: [Bodyslide Output](https://drive.google.com/u/0/uc?id=1tE6fNPk4YFhGCms62xmICgQvOIwQNBNC&export=download)
 - x is not a whitelisted download:

 	 - This will happen when I update the modlist.
 Please check if there is a new update or wait until you see a release ping.